vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 of time-sensitive stuff in the morning, as I am trying to wrap up several items.

-## 2025-07-17: skipped all exercise
+## 2025-07-17: skipped all exercise to begin with, but did a few exercises later in the day

-On Thursday 2025-07-17, I skipped all exercise.
+On Thursday 2025-07-17, I initially skipped all exercise.
 This was due to a bunch of time-sensitive stuff in the morning and early afternoon.

+However, later in the day, I did some exercises that don't involve a lot of energy and strength use: I did balance exercises, hand gripper exercises (hand gripper exercises use local strength but are not exhausting on the system as a whole), and humming with intermittent pauses.